DataDog/documentation/content/en/getting_started/cloud_siem/_index.md

 ## Phase 2: Signal exploration

-1. Review the [200+ out-of-the-box detection rules][9] that begin detecting threats in your environment immediately.
+1. Review the [out-of-the-box detection rules][9] that begin detecting threats in your environment immediately.
 Detection rules apply to all processed logs to maximize detection coverage.
 See the [detection rules][10] documentation for more information.

 2. Explore [security signals][11].
 When a threat is detected with a detection rule, a security signal is generated.
 See the [security signals][12] documentation for more information.